-Prerequisite: Fundamental knowledge in Semiconductor Devices and Circuits aware of the structure of advanced devices and their fabrication techniques.
+Prerequisite : Fundamental knowledge in Semiconductor Devices and Circuits

-Objective: The course aims to give exposure on the band diagram, structure, characteristics of

-Outcome: Students will be able to understand the behavior of semiconductor materials and be
+- Objective : The course aims to give exposure on the band diagram, structure, characteristics of hetero-junction devices and their fabrication techniques. - Outcome : Students will be able to understand the behavior of semiconductor materials and be aware of the structure of advanced devices and their fabrication techniques.